 The Caffeine Chronicles: Frequency Coffee

-The King's Cross speciality scene is developing slowly but surely with Caravan, Notes, Pattern and Lanark all clustered fairly close to King's Cross station.
+The King's Cross speciality scene is developing slowly but surely with Caravan, Notes and Lanark all clustered fairly close to King's Cross station.
 There are some great options in Islington and Clerkenwell too but there hasn't been anywhere to get good coffee in the triangle between these three areas.
 That's why coffee- and music-lover Justo didn't waste any time when he spotted a vacant shop on King's Cross Road, a few minutes' south-east of King's Cross station.

 20 July 2016